-It’s no secret that Torran Island, in THE ICE TWINS, is firmly based on a real, remote Hebridean lighthouse island: historic Eilean Sionnach, off Ornsay in Skye.
+It’s no secret that Torran Island, in THE ICE TWINS, is firmly based on a real, remote Hebridean lighthouse island: historic Eilean Sionnach.
+Which is just off Ornsay in Skye.

-When I first visited the island, as a student, and when I returned to research it, to write the book, the little cottage on the island was poetically run down, almost to the point of being uninhabitable.
+When I first visited the island, as a student, and when I returned to research it, to write the book, the little cottage on the island was poetically run down.
+To the point of being uninhabitable.
 By the time of my last visit, I seriously wondered if the building would survive another winter.

-Happily, the owner, Angel Sedgwick, has now rescued and revamped the whole place, and made it into a gorgeous self catering retreat, while maintaining many of the original features that made, and make, Sionnach so charming.
-Yes, it’s still remote, and yes, you can still get easily stuck by the tides, but now you can enjoy underfloor heating, perfect wifi, and a private chef who will come over and cook your venison.
+Happily, the owner, Angel Sedgwick, has now rescued and revamped the whole place.
+He’s made it into a gorgeous self catering retreat, while maintaining many of the original features that gave Sionnach it’s charm.
+Yes, it’s still remote, and yes, you can still get easily stuck by the tides, but now you can enjoy underfloor heating, and perfect wifi.
+And a private chef who will come over and cook your venison.

 The island has its own website if you want to book: